nightmar39/monorepo-example-source/README.md

 Helm Charts in this repo:

-- Are called by an umbrella chart in the [example-multiservice-deploy](https://github.com/codefresh-contrib/example-multiservice-deploy) GitOps deployment repo
+- Are deployed by an umbrella chart in the [example-multiservice-deploy](https://github.com/codefresh-contrib/example-multiservice-deploy) GitOps repo
 - Should be versioned only when the structure of the chart changes (not for image tag changes) - this minimizes chart version sprawl
   - Image tags are referenced from Global values in the umbrella chart (image tag changes are versioned there)